 I have suits, and lots of them.
 I used to wear one serveral times a week when I first entered administration.
 Before that, I was an elementary teacher with recess duty, after school car duty, and reading groups on the carpet.
 My kids would find comfy places around the room to read and write, and I would go sit next to them (usually on the floor) and confer with them.
-Thankfully I have always worked for administration who did not have a “No Jeans Policy”, or who didn’t allow tennis shoes.
+Thankfully I have always worked for administration who did not have a “No Jeans Policy”, and allowed tennis shoes.
 Teachers were expected to look and act professional, but nice jeans, a nice shirt, and comfortables were considered professional.

 Entering the administration world, I immediately had to consider a shopping trip!
 My jeans, casual pants, various sneakers/loafers, and school shirts completed my wardrobe day in and day out!
 By the time I entered my new role as an assistant principal, the casual and comfortable clothing and shoes had made its way to the back of my closet.
 Taking their place were dresses, blouses, suits, skirts, and heels.

 Over the last two years, I have changed my thinking on “the suit look” for myself.
 Many feel most comfortable in business attire, and that is wonderful!
 Upon entering a new role in a new school, I found myself feeling more comfortable when I dressed for comfort and mobility.
 I am not sure what happened to cause the shift, but it slowly shifted!
 As a lead learner, I go out to recess, I do afternoon car duty, and I visit with kids in classrooms about what they are reading, writing, and working on (often on the floor!).
 Days when I have deadlines to meet or emails to check, I enjoy going into a classroom and finding a corner to work on my laptop, just so I can be where the kids and teachers are.
 Normally the best place to be a wallflower in a classroom is…you guessed it…on the floor somewhere!